 Although Jon had originally made this lure for one purpose, anglers across the globe have been having tremendous success with it by adapting it to their own geographical area and local predatory fish species.
 Jon primarily vertical jigs the Bondy Bait in deep water with current, or casts the junior version in open water, but other anglers cast the bait and 'stair step' it down breaks and drop offs.
 It can be used for suspended fish like striped bass on a hot summer day, or it can be jigged for tarpon in places like Boca Grande Pass in Florida.
 The Bondy Bait has been extremely effective for giant lake trout in NWT and it was one of the number one baits for lake trout during the last few seasons on Lake Athabasca and other top lake trout lakes.

-Jon has personally made and sold thousands of these baits and is working on new colors as anglers request them.
-New baitdesigns have been developed as well such as the Meal Ticket and '2.0', and as expected they are being made with the same high quality components as the original Bondy Bait.
-Please click on the 'Buy Online' pages to view the entire catalog.
+Jon has personally made and sold hundreds of thousands of these baits and is working on new colors as anglers request them.
+New baitdesigns have been added such as the Royal Orba and Wobblers, etc and as expected they are being made with the same high quality components as the original Bondy Bait.
+Please click on the 'Buy Baits' pages to view the entire catalog.

 How to use the Bondy Bait for deep river musky jigging